 - A decoupled CMS is more complicated to configure and deploy than a coupled CMS.
 You have to custom build them.

 - There could be high upfront costs associated with developing the front end of the system.

 What is Headless CMS?

-Headless CMS is in the news for quite a while due to its unique architecture.
+A headless CMS has been in the news for quite a while due to its unique architecture.
 A headless architecture completely separates the admin from the front end, enabling the developers to create customized front-end experiences that can be deployed to different platforms through an API.
 To put it in a nutshell, headless architecture gives you greater control on how your content is displayed.
 Gadgetopedia simplifies it even further by calling it a CMS that has editorial and management features, but no delivery featuresvi.
 A headless CMS works well for enterprises that have multiple domains as it helps in managing the content efficiently.

 Pros of Headless CMS

-- As the content is delivered through an API, the content can be delivered seamlessly to any device.
+- Because the content is delivered through an API, the content can be delivered seamlessly to any device.
 They are ideal for businesses that want to deliver content to an app, kiosk or for virtual reality (VR).

 Cons of Headless CMS

-- If your organization uses more themes than customized designs, then headless CMS might not be the right choice for you.
+- If your organization uses more themes than customized designs, then a headless CMS might not be the right choice for you.
 Headless systems do not offer any themes to choose from, so you will have to build the front end from scratch.